Seneca-Scholars/SS-Status-C6/laurenR-status.md

+7/29/25: Today I went to wingstop.
+Wajiw went over React principles and the virtual DOM.
+In labs, Jaime explained use state, set count, and more.

 7/28/25: Today the cohort went over our project ideas and I sent a response to Nell about my interest in the Social Media team.

 7/23/25: Today Nell was out of office.
 My team worked on developing a new project using a Pokemon API.
 My task was styling the webpage.
 I left office early for a doctor's appointment.